JenniferBuehler/jaco-arm-pkgs/jaco_arm/jaco_kinova/README.md

 ``rosrun jaco_kinova jaco_arm_action_client_node 0 0 0 0 0 0.5``

 Play around with the values and see if it makes sense.
-Compare the joint values to how they look like in Gazebo, see also [this tutorial](https://github.com/JenniferBuehler/jaco-arm-pkgs/wiki/Jaco-example-in-Gazebo):
+Compare the joint values to how they look like in Gazebo, see also [this tutorial](https://github.com/JenniferBuehler/jaco-arm-pkgs/wiki/Jaco-example-in-Gazebo).
+To launch Jaco in Gazebo with the joint state publisher:
 ``roslaunch jaco_on_table jaco_on_table_gazebo_controlled.launch load_joint_state_publisher:=true``

 After testing the arm joints, try the same for the fingers: